ADVANCED CATARACT SURGERY

 Micro-incision Phacoemulsification Surgery

 Micro-incision phacoemulsification is the current gold standard of cataract removal.
 It uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
 With incision sizes of between 2 and 3mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.

 Though still in its first generation, the procedure holds great potential as the next phase in development of minimally invasive cataract surgery.
 Laser energy is used to automate some of the more difficult steps of cataract surgery.
 LACS promises reduced ultrasound power utilisation, improved wound construction, greater predictability in lens positioning and advantages in some forms of complex cataract surgery.

 INTRAOCULAR LENS (IOL) REPLACEMENT

-Once the clouded lens has been removed, our surgeons at Atlas Eye can replace it with the widest range of intraocular lenses (IOL) to suit your needs.
+Once the clouded lens has been removed, our surgeons at Atlas Eye can replace it with a wide range of intraocular lenses (IOL) to suit your needs.
 These lenses work very much like the eye’s natural lens, and are made of highly pliable, bio-compatible material to focus light onto the retina.

 Atlas Eye provides patients with a wide range of IOL technologies, including Monofocal, Extended Range of Focus, Multifocal, and Toric Mutlifocal Lens.

 Intraocular lenses and surgical techniques would amount to little if the measurements of the eye are compromised.
 At Atlas Eye, we make no compromises in optimising surgical outcomes with advanced technology from Zeiss (Germany) utilising the IOL Master 700.